Nvidia to supply chips to Reliance, other Indian companies in AI push

 In September last year, Reliance and Nvidia vowed to develop AI supercomputers in India and build large language models trained on its languages.
 Later that year, Nvidia unveiled a similar partnership with Tata Group.

-India's ambitions in AI, including the government's investment of $1.25 billion to fund startups, projects and the development of LLMs have not been without hurdles, however.
+India's ambitions in AI, including the government's investment of US$1.25 billion to fund startups, projects and the development of LLMs have not been without hurdles, however.

 Its chipmaking industry is still nascent, as the capital-intensive effort to set up fabs, or fabrication facilities, typically takes years, and running one requires specially trained professionals.
 India has yet to produce its first chip.